kafecho/ansible-couchdb2/README.md

 This can be done in your inventory file, or via a command-line parameter, like so :

 `ansible-playbook -i inventory -e "configure_cluster=true" couchdb2.yaml`

+## Warning

+At present, the playbook disables the firewall, so use at your own risk.
+I am working on an updated version which uses Ansible to poke the correct holes in IPTables.